Diamond of the North

 Sectors

 Mining drives the Yellowknife economy.
 In the early days, gold was the big money-maker, but recent discoveries of diamond deposits in the region have brought the city great success.
-Other industries of note in the region include commercial fishing and energy. (source)
+Other industries of note in the region include cold weather testing and rare earth mineral exploration. (source)

 Sectors

 Mining drives the Yellowknife economy.
 In the early days, gold was the big money-maker, but recent discoveries of diamond deposits in the region have brought the city great success.
-Other industries of note in the region include commercial fishing and energy. (source)
+Other industries of note in the region include cold weather testing and rare earth mineral exploration. (source)

 Planning resources